Vaibhav-P1/Rakshak-AI/README.md

 ## 👨‍💻 Developer

-Built by Vaibhav Pandey — Android Developer
+Built by Vaibhav Pandey and team — Android Developer

 ---